LDZuckerman/DKISTSegmentation/README.md

 photosphere to identify granules.
 We segment into tri-valued images with 0 = inter-granule, 0.5 = faculae, and 1 = granule.

-Ideally, this technique will be accurate enough to apply to high-resolution DKIST data.
-Currently, we only have access to test data from IBIS.
+These segmentation pipelines were designed using IBIS data, and are currently being extended to higher-resolution DKIST data.

 For possible future integration with the SunPy package, we first convert test data to SunPy maps, and outputs are converted to SunPy maps as well.